analyticsinmotion/DMARCParser.jl/README.md

 - zoho.com
 - iphmx.com

-However, DMARC.jl is robust enough to work with any other properly formatted DMARC XML files.
+DMARCParser.jl is robust enough to work with any other properly formatted DMARC XML files.

 <br />